 I didn’t give up!

 I went back to the design table, so to speak, and started taking online courses, ordering books, and buying books on the craft of creative writing.
-I still don’t know what I’m doing but have learned a lot since delving into the art of storytelling.
+I still don’t know everything but have learned a lot since delving into the art of storytelling.

-I thought I was set to publish again in 2016 but decided to treat myself with a slew of books for Christmas, completed the ‘story grid’ by Shawn Coyne, which took several months, and realized more that I didn’t know.
+In2016, I thought it was ready to be published, but decided to treat myself with a slew of books for Christmas, which took several months to complete.
+I completed the ‘story grid’ by Shawn Coyne and realized more that I didn’t know.

-But I must admit that I felt more knowledgable about the content of my novel after completing the story grid.
+But I must admit that I felt more knowledgeable about the content of my novel after completing the story grid.

 I ordered a couple of editing software programs and went through the book one final time, I assumed, after finishing the story grid.